Relative impacts of different grade-scales on student success in introductory physics: Background

-\section{Criticisms of the Percent Scale}
+\subsection{Criticisms of the Percent Scale}

+In recent years, the percent scale has come under criticism \cite{Guskey2013, Reeves2004, Connor2011, Wormeli2006} and alternative methods of grading have been introduced.
 One criticism of the percent scale is the portion of the scale devoted to failing grades.
-In a 2013 article, Guskey \cite{Guskey2013} points out that a larger portion of the scale is devoted to failure (60\%) than success (40\%).
-This means that failure (grades equivalent to `F') can be measured in 60 different degrees, while each other letter grade (A, B, C and D) is limited to only ten degrees.
-Another way of stating this is that the grade space devoted to `F' is 6 times larger than that of any other letter grade.
-That the majority of the scale is devoted to F is a potentially a philosophical problem; in fact Guskey \cite{Guskey2013} asks, ``What message does that communicate to students?''
+In a 2013 article, Guskey \cite{Guskey2013} points out that a larger portion of the scale is devoted to failure (65\%) than success (35\%).
+This means that failure (grades equivalent to `F') can be measured in 65 different degrees, while each of the other letter grades are limited to only 10 degrees (A, B, C) or 5 degrees (D).
+Another way of stating this is that the grade space devoted to `F' is roughly 6 times larger than that of any other letter grade.
+That the majority of the scale is devoted to F is potentially a philosophical problem; in fact Guskey \cite{Guskey2013} asks, ``What message does that communicate to students?''
 But the problems are mathematical as well because, as discussed by Connor and Wormeli \cite{Connor2011} any of the F-grades below 50 tend to skew an averaging procedure \cite{Reeves2004, Wormeli2006}.
+An example of the ``skewing'' downward in an averaging process is seen in Table \ref{tab2} comparing a 4-point grade scale with a percent scale in averaging the grades on a hypothetical exam.